-- NEW SECTION.
+1 2 NEW SECTION.
 Section 1.
 Hotline.
-(1) The department shall create and maintain a hotline to receive reports of suspected abuse of the provisions of this chapter. - (2) The department may: - 5 (a) investigate reports of suspected abuse of the provisions of this chapter; or - (b) refer reports of suspected abuse to the law enforcement agency having jurisdiction in the area where the suspected abuse is occurring.
+(1) The department shall create and maintain a hotline to 3 receive reports of suspected abuse of the provisions of this chapter.
+4 (2) AN INDIVIDUAL MAKING A COMPLAINT MUST BE A RESIDENT AND SHALL PROVIDE THE INDIVIDUAL'S NAME, 5 STREET ADDRESS, AND PHONE NUMBER.
+6 (3) (A) THE DEPARTMENT SHALL PROVIDE A COPY OF THE COMPLAINT TO THE PERSON OR LICENSEE THAT IS 7 THE SUBJECT OF THE COMPLAINT.
+8 (B) THE DEPARTMENT MAY NOT REDACT THE INDIVIDUAL'S NAME OR CITY OF RESIDENCE FROM THE 9 COMPLAINT COPY.)
+10 (2)(4) The department may: 11 (a) investigate reports of suspected abuse of the provisions of this chapter; or 12 (b) refer reports of suspected abuse to the law enforcement agency having jurisdiction in the area 13 where the suspected abuse is occurring.
+14 15 NEW SECTION.

-- NEW SECTION.
 Section 2.
 Department to conduct background checks.
-(1) In addition to any other requirement imposed under this chapter, before issuing any license under this chapter the department shall conduct: - (a) a fingerprint-based background check meeting the requirements for a fingerprint-based background check by the department of justice and the federal bureau of investigation in association with an application for initial licensure and every 3 years thereafter; and - (b) a name-based background check in association with an application for initial licensure and each year thereafter except years that an applicant is required to submit fingerprints for a fingerprint-based background check. - (2) For the purpose of the background records check required under subsection (1), the department shall obtain fingerprints from each individual listed on an application submitted under this chapter and each individual who has a controlling beneficial ownership or financial interest in the license or prospective license, including: - (a) each partner of an applicant that is a limited partnership; - 23 (b) each member of an applicant that is a limited liability company; - (c) each director and officer of an applicant that is a corporation; - (d) each individual who holds a 5% financial interest in the license applicant or is a controlling beneficial owner of the person applying for the license; and - (e) each individual who is a partner, member, director, or officer of a legal entity that holds a 5% financial interest in the license applicant or is a controlling beneficial owner of the person applying for the
+(1) In addition to any 16 other requirement imposed under this chapter, before issuing any license under this chapter the department 17 shall conduct: 18 (a) a fingerprint-based background check meeting the requirements for a fingerprint-based 19 background check by the department of justice and the federal bureau of investigation in association with an 20 application for initial licensure and every $\frac{3}{5}$ years thereafter; and 21 (b) a name-based background check in association with an application for initial licensure and each 22 year thereafter except years that an applicant is required to submit fingerprints for a fingerprint-based 23 background check.
+24 (2) For the purpose of the background records check required under subsection (1), the department 25 shall obtain fingerprints from each individual listed on an application submitted under this chapter and each

-4 P

-1 license.

-11001130.
+- shall obtain fingerprints from each individual listed on an application submitted under this chapter and each individual who has a controlling beneficial ownership or financial interest in the license or prospective license, including: - (a) each partner of an applicant that is a limited partnership;

+(b) each member of an applicant that is a limited liability comp --

-- (3) (a) Except as provided in subsection (3)(b), an employee of a marijuana business shall undergo a criminal background check prior to beginning employment. - (b) An employee of a former medical marijuana licensee in good standing with the department as of [the effective date of this section] shall undergo a criminal background check within 90 days of [the effective date of this section]. - (4) The department may establish procedures for obtaining fingerprints for the fingerprint-based and name-based background checks required under this section.
+- (c) each director and officer of an applicant that is a corporation; - (d) each individual who holds a 5% financial interest in the license applicant or is a controlling beneficial owner of the person applying for the license; and - (e) each individual who is a partner, member, director, or officer of a legal entity that holds a 5% financial interest in the license applicant or is a controlling beneficial owner of the person applying for the license. - (3) (a) Except as provided in subsection (3)(b), an employee of a marijuana business shall undergo a criminal background check prior to beginning employment. - (b) An employee of a former medical marijuana licensee in good standing with the department as of [the effective date of this section] shall undergo a criminal background check within 90 days of [the effective date of this section]. - (4) The department may establish procedures for obtaining fingerprints for the fingerprint-based and name-based background checks required under this section.